• Skip to primary navigation

 Place on baking sheet and bake!
 Parchment isn’t necessary but I always use it for simpler clean-up.

 Bake 425F convection or conventional for 18-20 minutes until well browned, turning pan 180 degrees after 10 minutes.
-Use the same seeding procedure for a whole loaf, following loaf baking instructions in my recipes.
+Ovens vary.
+I sometimes bake at 450F conventional or convection and watch carefully.
+I like the rolls

 Share